delftdata/wdm-project-template/README.md

 NOTE TO REVIEWERS

 The transactions that are processed by RabbitMQ are demonstrably eventually consistent.
 However, with the current implementation, the [benchmark](https://github.com/delftdata/wdm-project-benchmark) that is provided will not agree as the evaluation starts before RabbitMQ can finish processing all messages.

+Inserting a sleep statement of ~10 seconds before the evaluation step will ensure the database ends up being consistent.
+The logs do not give proper results based on our current implementation.